seancdavis/sapwood-classic/docs/06-writing_code/03-hooking_into_rails.md

-The `projects` directory in taproot holds all your projects (sites) within Git submodules.
+The `projects` directory in sapwood holds all your projects (sites) within Git submodules.
 This enables you to track your code changes separately for each project.

 Really, though, the `projects` directory is just a holding place for the code.
-Nothing would function within the taproot app if we just left it there.
-That's why we need to *hook into the taproot rails app*.
+Nothing would function within the sapwood app if we just left it there.
+That's why we need to *hook into the sapwood rails app*.

 Hooking Files
 ----------------